 The thyroid gland is often referred to as the body’s natural thermostat because it helps to regulate body temperatures.
 My patients with hypothyroidism often have low body temperatures and experience new onset cold intolerance as an early symptom of thyroid disease.
 Feeling cold is a symptom that many women write off as ‘normal’ but a low body temperature typically equals a low metabolism so it should not be ignored.
 A cheap and easy way to screen for thyroid disease at home is through body temperature screening.
 Specifically, temperatures should be measured three hours after waking and then every three hours after that, three times per day.
 Having a low body temperature does not confirm thyroid disease but it is a good indicator that you should have some blood work done to look at your thyroid and iron levels.

 If you’re experiencing any of these thyroid symptoms then it’s time to assess your thyroid health with a knowledgeable health professional that has additional training in functional thyroid health.
 You want to make sure that your levels are optimal, and not simply falling within the ‘normal’ range.
-If you’re looking to book an appointment to discuss your thyroid health you can book online here.
+If you live in the GTA and you’re looking to book an appointment to discuss your thyroid health you can book here.